hasore/DragonRidingRace/README.md

-# Dragonriding Race Addon
+# Skyriding Race Addon

-Save your best dragonriding course's times and compete with your friends!
+Save your best skyriding course's times and compete with your friends !

-Type /drr to display the scores window.
+Type /srr to display the scores window.

 Features: